 Access: all library buildings have wheelchair access and in multi-storey buildings there are lifts to move between floors.

-If you are new to the university, you may have already contacted the Disability Liaison office to enquire about the services offered by them.
+If you are new to the university, you may have already contacted Student Equity and Disability Support to enquire about the services offered by them.

-If you have not already done so, or you have now discovered that you would benefit from special assistance, please visit the homepage of Disability Liaison.
+If you have not already done so, or you have now discovered that you would benefit from special assistance, please visit the homepage of Student Equity and Disability Support.
 There you can make an appointment with staff to have your needs assessed and register you as a student requiring special assistance.

 We are unable to provide special assistance to students from other universities.